 Side Note: There’s a dirt path that curves along the north and east sides of the grasslands (the road follows the west side).
 This is a great place to cycle if you have the time!

 #7 Tashkurgan or 塔什库尔干

 Despite being a small town, there is plenty to enjoy in Tashkurgan.
 Most alluring to tourists is the Stone Fortress, which protected passing caravans on the ancient Silk Road as far back as 2,000 years ago.

 Apart from the Stone Fortress, the Golden Grasslands are a must see in Tashkurgan.
 Wooden pathways have also been put in place allowing you to walk above the marshy landscape.
-Be sure to also satisfy your appetites by taking advantage of Pakistani restaurants in town.

 #8 Khunjerab Pass